inhumatesystems/rti-client/cpp/README.md

 See the Inhumate Suite [documentation](https://docs.inhumatesystems.com/) for more in-depth topics and an overview of the software suite.

-Note: If you're planning on integrating Unreal Engine, there's [a plugin](https://docs.inhumatesystems.com/integrations/unreal/) specifically for that.
+Note: If you're planning on integrating Unreal Engine with the RTI, there's [a plugin](https://docs.inhumatesystems.com/integrations/unreal/) specifically for that.

 ## Installing